suterr252/skippy/README.md

 # What's the project do?

-Let's demonstrate with an example route of `3065 Jackson St San Francisco, CA 94115` to `2261 Fillmore St San Francisco, CA 94115`.
-That is, we will find the walking directions from the first locale to the second.
+Let's demonstrate with an example route that takes the walking directions from `3065 Jackson St San Francisco, CA 94115` to `2261 Fillmore St San Francisco, CA 94115`.

 Here is a visual overview of our route